LevGoldort/NewsAggregaorDemo/readme.md

 Global script modules:

-`cron-news-updater.py` - module to run scrapers and update ASAP subscribers

-`cron-manager.py` - module to initiate crons.
+`jobs.py` - module for jobs functions

+`main.py` - point of start

+`adduser.py` - CLI to add subscribers to db.
+Run `python adduser.py -h` to get help with calling it.

+`exploration.py` - some functions and data manipulation to explore collected data.
+Figures generated on some initial data located in `figures` folder

 ### **Starting up**

-clone the project and start `cron-manager.py`
+clone the project, generate config and start `main.py`